 Caspian EXT Warm air is delivered at 1.7m from the base/ floor level and the heater can be installed as a freestanding appliance.
+Caspian LST (Low Surface Temperature) The ideal choice for schools and nurseries where the risk of children coming into contact with

-Ostro - Air Curtains A range of air curtains designed for use in the entrances of schools and most other public buildings.
+Ostro - Air Curtains

+A range of air curtains designed for use in the entrances of schools and most other public buildings.
 In the summer, the air curtains can be used as cooling devices to prevent the entry of hot air and pollutants from the outside.
 Ostro is available with time and temperature control or can be integrated into a full BMS system.

+Solano - Unit Heaters

+head height.